02Kenzo/objectionwiki/Patching-iOS-Applications.md

 objection patchipa --source my-app.ipa --codesign-signature 0C2E8200Dxxxx
 ```

-This command will extract the IPA, locate the app binary, patch it to load the FridaGadget.dylib, codesign the dylib and applications binary and repackage it for you.
+This command will extract the IPA, locate the app binary, patch it to load the `FridaGadget.dylib`, codesign the dylib and applications binary and repackage it for you.

 ```
 $ objection patchipa --source my-app.ipa --codesign-signature 0C2E8200Dxxxx